 Princess Marie-Auguste of Anhalt was born on 10 June 1898 as the daughter of the future Eduard, Duke of Anhalt and Princess Louise Charlotte of Saxe-Altenburg.
 She grew up mainly in Dessau with her three surviving siblings.

 Joachim had been given custody of their young son, and the Emperor believed that the boy should now be given into the custody of his uncle Prince Eitel Friedrich.
-It wasn’t until a year later that the German courts ruled that the former Emperor had no say over the matter and Karl Franz was returned to Marie-Auguste.
+However, it wasn’t until a year later that the German courts ruled that the former Emperor had no say over the matter, and Karl Franz was returned to Marie-Auguste.
 During this year, the young Prince had spent a lot of time with his grandparents, and he was a comfort to the dying Augusta Victoria.
-She died at their exile in Doorn on 11 April 1921.
+She died in their exile in Doorn on 11 April 1921.
 Marie-Auguste – whose divorce had not been completely finalised at the time of Joachim’s death – sued her father-in-law for non-payment of the financial support for herself and her son as it had been provided in the marriage contract.
 The parties eventually agreed to negotiate further, but it is unclear if the matter was settled.

 At the end of 1924, newspapers reported the engagement between Marie-Auguste to Teddo Bienert, but the wedding never took place.
 Instead, she remarried on 27 September 1926 to Johannes-Michael Freiherr von Loën, whom she had known since childhood.
 They had no children together, and this marriage ended in divorce nine years later.